dlgrech/ksol/README.md

 The goal of the library is to provide everything that is needed to integrate with the Solana blockchain without relying on libraries from any other environment (like executing JS or native code).
 The library could be used in a native Android app, command line tool or as part of a JVM-backend service.

-The repository also includes a reference Android wallet - called Solar - that demonstrates how the library can be used to provide basic wallet functionality.

 ### Structure

 The repository is structured into 4 high-level gradle modules: